Kakamotobi/Learned/DSA/06-Sorting-Algorithms.md

 // Implementation 1

 function insertionSort(arr) {
-  // For loop for each index of arr; excluding index 0. for (let i = 1; i < arr.length; i++) {
+  // For loop for each index of arr; starting from index 0. for (let i = 1; i < arr.length; i++) {
     // The key value for this iteration. let key = arr[i];